Raphells/ragball_phisic/Pygame/README.md

 ---------crash_envaierment.py-----------

-second attempt to gravity implementation
+Second attempt to gravity implementation

-ball movement in 2D with gravity
+Ball movement in 2D with gravity

 			TO DO

-- draw direction to move
+- Draw direction to move
-- colision
+- Collision
 ----------------------------------------